COPYRIGHT OFFICE NEWS

 - An exception for publicly available materials on the Internet for education.

-- A technology netural approach to the display of materials.
-The previous law was limited to overhead projector or manual reproduction.
+- A technology neutral approach to the display of materials (the previous law was limited to overhead projector or manual reproduction).

-- A new distance learning provision, tempered by a requirement to destroy teaching materials at the conclusion of the course, if the provision is utilized.
+- A new distance learning provision, tempered by a requirement to destroy teaching materials at the conclusion of the course.

-- A restrictive digital delivery model for interlibrary loans.
+- A digital delivery model for interlibrary loans.

 - A new exception for public performance of films in a classroom setting which should reduce the need for licensing of such materials.

-The sections of Bill C-11 that remain to be enacted deal with ISP's and the notice and notice takedown system proposed in the legislation.
+The sections of Bill C-11 that deal with ISP's and the notice and notice takedown system proposed in the legislation came into effect on January 1, 2015.

-Dalhousie and the AUCC Model Licence Agreement Update
+Dalhousie and the AUCC-Access Copyright Model Licence Agreement Update

 Dalhousie is developing a framework to guide us in developing ethical, sustainable copying practices.
-The development of this framework, well underway, in combination with a movement towards Open Access will enable the University to eventually operate without the safety net of a blanket license.
+The development of this framework is in combination with a movement towards Open Access will enable the University to work towards those ethical and sustainable practices.

-Faculty are asked to continue relying on copyright compliance best practices already established; making or distributing hard or digital copies only to the extent permitted under an existing license (other than Access Copyright), under the Fair Dealing Guidelines or with the permission of the publisher so that the University is in a well established position to operate without a blanket license.
+Faculty are asked to continue relying on copyright compliance best practices already established; making or distributing hard or digital copies only to the extent permitted under an existing license, under the Fair Dealing Guidelines or with the permission of the publisher.

-Want to make course-related articles and book chapters available electronically to your students in New OWL?
-The Dalhousie Libraries have begun offering faculty a new e-Reserve service: an option to have links to licensed e-content added to your reading lists and uploaded to New OWL by one of the Dal Libraries’ Circulation staff, with copyright clearance obtained if necessary.
+Want to make course-related articles and book chapters available electronically to your students in Blackboard or Brightspace?
+The Dalhousie Libraries offer faculty an e-Reserve service: an option to have links to licensed e-content added to your reading lists and uploaded to Blackboard or Moodle by one of the Dal Libraries’ Circulation staff, with copyright clearance obtained if necessary.

 For further information on this service, please visit the Dalhousie Libraries' Course Reserves for Faculty webpage.